 After providing this notice, the employer must also obtain a signed and dated written acknowledgement of receipt from the employee.
 The employer must keep this acknowledgement in its files for a period of six (6) years.

 Failing to comply with these notice requirements could result in the employer incurring fees and penalties.

 Providing adequate notice is not the only obligation the employer owes to the exiting employee.
 For instance, if the employer offered the employee benefits such as health insurance, the employer will need to comply with additional COBRA requirements, such as providing both the employee and plan administrators with written notice that the employee’s health insurance plan will be cancelled and the reason for cancellation.

 However, the employee also has certain responsibilities upon termination.
 For instance, the employee may have to comply with certain provisions in their employment contract even after they are terminated, such as non-disclosure and confidentiality requirements.

 These are only a few of the things to consider when terminating an employee.
 Employment regulations are constantly changing.
-An employment or business lawyer can help guide you through the process of terminating an employee and clearly outline the obligations of each party.
+Contact an employment or business lawyer to help guide you through the process of terminating an employee and clearly outline the obligations of each party.

 This Blog is made available by Romano Law PLLC for general informational and educational purposes only, not to provide specific legal advice.
 By using this Blog you understand that there is no attorney client relationship between you and Romano Law PLLC or any individual contributor.
 You should consult a licensed professional attorney for individual advice regarding your own situation.